jsteinshouer/jsteinshouer.github.io/about.md

 ## **More about this blog**

 This site is generated using [jekyll](http://jekyllrb.com).
 The theme is a customized version of [Daktilo](http://daktilo.github.io/).
+The color scheme is based on [Solarized](http://ethanschoonover.com/solarized).